Maraschino Cherry Almond Bread

 - Drain cherries, reserving juice; add enough water to juice to measure 1/2 cup.
 Cut cherries into quarters; blot dry and set aside.

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder and salt; gradually add to creamed mixture alternately with reserved juice.
 Fold in cherries and almonds.

-- Pour into a greased 9-in. x 5-in. loaf pan.
-Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 9x5-in. loaf pan.
+Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 I have made this recipe at least 10 times and each time have been asked for the recipe!
 The only things I did differently were to use almond extract instead of vanilla, and omit the almonds completely (we have a nut allergy in the house).
 It has turned out WONDERFUL every time.
 The last time I made it, I made muffins with a cream cheese center and streussal topping!
 DELECTABLE!

 Jun 15, 2011

 If you omit the Almond and use walnut, and put in a 1/4 cup of sunflower oil and don't dry the maraschino cherries or cut them.
 Put them in whole and use the large jar of maraschino cherries, it's good.
 When you cut the bread the cherries are so much better.

 I also followed this recipe exactly and agree with the other review that it is awful!!
 My bread didnt burn or stick to the pan but it was extremely dry and tasteless and I threw it away.
 Very disappointing especially since it was a "Contest Winner".

 Aug 9, 2010